gubnota/realtime_sqlite_messages/README.md

-## Simple backend for self-hosted chat app with notifications
+## Simple backend for Ratatui restaurant app with real-time assignments

 - uses SQLite as a database
-- utilizes websockets for real-time messaging
+- utilizes websockets for notifications
 - uses JWT for authentication

 ### Installation